okopanja/SharkPlanner/Documentation/Ka-50/README.md

 # Known limitations

 - Target entry to PVI-800 does not allow you to directly slew SHKVAL onto target due to insufficient precision of entered coordinates.
 You will have to search the target in the general vicinity.
+For **latitude** the error is **185m**.
+For **longitude** it depends on latitude, but is generally from 90-110m for majority of maps.
 - Entry of target points into ABRIS is experimental.
 - Experimental target point may fail, and will the entry of waypoints.
 To fix this: reslot or reload the mission.
 - PVI-800 offers reduced precision of entry compared to ABRIS.
 This is best seen when you select target point and compare the point entered into ABRIS.